A confidential space to explore the thoughts, feelings and challenges in your life.

 • Certificate in Couples Counselling Skills Training

-Other training: Attachment styles, Causes of Depression, Gender Identity, Drugs used in Psychiatry, Trauma held in the Body, Anger Management, Ways of thinking – hopelessness, Psychotherapy with clients on the Autistic Spectrum, Mindfulness, Problem Pornography Use.
+Other training: Attachment styles, Causes of Depression, Gender Identity, Trauma held in the Body, Anger Management, hopelessness, mindfulness, problem pornography use.

 When and where do we meet?

-The most benefit is gained from weekly therapy at the same time and place.
-I try to be flexible with shift workers and family commitments, so work to the needs of the client.
-I see clients weekly, fortnightly every month or ad-hoc.
+The most benefit is gained from weekly therapy at the same time and place but I try to be flexible with shift workers and family commitments so sometimes see clients weekly, fortnightly every month or ad-hoc.

-Therapy sessions are held at Devonshire House, Aviary Court, Wade Road, Basingstoke, RG24 8PE.
-My therapy room offers a warm and calm space to truly switch off mentally from the pressures of the outside world.
+You do not have to live near me in order to make use of the therapy, I work with clients online.
+In-person therapy sessions are held in Basingstoke, RG24 8PE.
+My therapy room offers a warm and calm space to switch off mentally from the pressures of the outside world.

 Get in touch